<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Reviewing care plans</li>
+<li>Reviewing the care plan</li>

 </ul>